AzHarcos/talkatoo-translator/README.md

 - Kingdom transitions, receiving moons from Talkatoo and marking moons as collected should all work automatically
 - In case the recognition does not work perfectly, you can also make changes to pending and collected moons in the GUI yourself
-- To doublecheck specific moons you can use the total moon list that is being displayed per kingdom
+- To doublecheck specific moons you can use the total moon list that is being displayed on the right for each kingdom
-- You can use this list to manually add moons by clicking on their name in case a moon does not get recognized by the tool at all
+- You can also use this list to manually add moons by clicking on their name in case a moon does not get recognized by the tool at all
-- If there are multiple possibilities for a moon received from Talkatoo you can select the correct option in the GUI
+- If there are multiple possibilities for a moon received from Talkatoo, you can select the correct option in the GUI
-- If you collect a pending moon and it does not get recognized simply click on its name to manually mark it as collected
+- If you collect a pending moon and it does not get recognized, click on its name to manually mark it as collected
-- If a moon was mentioned by Talkatoo before it was set to collected you can move it back to pending at any point by clicking on its name
+- If a moon was mentioned by Talkatoo before it was set to collected, you can move it back to pending at any point by clicking on its name
-- When hovering on pending or collected moons a delete button will be shown so wrong matches can be completely removed from both lists
+- When hovering on pending or collected moons, a delete button will be shown so wrong matches can be completely removed from both lists

 # Troubleshooting